IBM-Bluemix-Docs/mobilepush/push_faq.md

 - If operator =@ is used, the value can be a sub string.
 - If == is used, the value must be an exact matching string.

-## How to make the {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} based projects/apps work with new Xcode build system?
+## How to make the {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} based projects and apps work with new Xcode build system?
 {: #push-bms-sdk-failing}

 BMS SDKs are failing with the Xcode New Build System.
 This is due to React Native 0.57+ and Cordova iOS@5.0.0 now supports the Xcode (9 and 10+) New Build System.
-Projects/apps, which are updated to these versions and higher don't need to do any changes to make the Push SDKs work.
+Projects/apps, which are updated to these versions and higher don't need to do any changes to make the Push SDKs' work.
-For the project/apps, which are in old versions, there is no way to make the projects to build with latest build system.
+For the project and apps, which are in old versions, you cannot build the project with latest build system.
 The suggested workaround is:

 * **Using Xcode**
    1. Go to **File** &gt; **Project Settings** or **Workspace Settings**.